tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   </figcaption>
 </figure>

 Study the screenshot above; notice how the blue bricks are all clones of one another.
-Rather place a completed environment image in the scene, the developer repeats a single blue tile in the positions necessary to form the platforms.
-The red ground is also formed from repeating tile.
-Mario, the turtle, and the fireball are also sprites, although, unlike the environmental sprites, they are all animated.
-Each animated sprite frame can be packed into a single *sprite sheet* -- like in this Nyan Cat example:
+Rather than place a unified environment image into the scene, the developer repeats a single blue brick at the positions necessary to form the platforms.
+The paved red surface is also formed using a repeating tile.
+Mario, the turtle, and the fireball are also sprites, although, unlike the environmental sprites, these are animated.
+Every frame that comprises Mario's walk-cycle is packed into a single *sprite sheet* -- like in this Nyan Cat example:

 <figure>
   <img src="{{ site.url }}/img/pitl04/nyancat-spritesheet.gif" class="fullwidth" />